RadishSystems/choiceview-connect-integration/connect/Lambda_Parameters.md

 - **RequestName**: CreateSessionWithSms
 - **SmsMessage**: An optional string with the text message to be sent to the caller

-The text message content will have this string appended:
+If the text message does not contain a url for starting the ChoiceView client, the text message content will have this string appended:
 > Tap this link to start ChoiceView: <https://choiceview.com/secure.html?phone=><caller's phone number>

-This is the url for starting the ChoiceView client.
+This is the default url for starting the ChoiceView client.
 If the SmsMessage parameter is not set, then this is the text message that is sent to the caller.

 #### CreateSessionWithSms Responses
 - **LambdaResult**